StarPlayrX/bigmac/README.md

 ### The 6 Most Common Issues
 1. User did not install Dosdude1's APFS ROM Firmware patch or take the time to do it correctly.
-2. User did not disable SIP using El Capitan macOS 10.11 or newer Recovery OS to execute this simple command: `csrutil disable`
+2. ... did not disable SIP using El Capitan macOS 10.11 or newer Recovery OS to execute this simple command: `csrutil disable`
 3. ... did not set boot arguments to at least: `nvram boot-args"-no_compat_check"`
-4. (Early 2008 Mac Pro / Early 2008 Xserve only) These machines has an incompatible Bluetooth 2.0 (BT2.0+EDR Card) that causes a kernal panic.
+4. (Early 2008 Mac Pro / Early 2008 Xserve only) These machines have an incompatible Bluetooth 2.0 (BT2.0+EDR Card) that causes a kernal panic.
 Future versions will disable the card via sofware and only for Big Sur.
-802.11ac / BT4 Combo cards and adapters are cheap, plus you'll get AirDrop and Handoff support.
+802.11ac / BT4 Combo cards and adapters are cost effective, plus you'll get AirDrop and Handoff support.
 5. ... did not read this entire readme file.
 I try to cover every possible angle and I update this page when new issues are discovered.
 6. ... did not read existing open issues before posting a new issue.
 I keep a good portion open that are the most common issues found and solved.
 Issues have a way of repeating themselves.
 If it's a repeat, more than likely you'll find the correct answer there.